PECAN: A Deterministic Certified Defense Against Backdoor Attacks: Experiments

 \subsection{Effectiveness and Efficiency of \technique}

 We evaluate the effectiveness and efficiency of \technique on MNIST, CIFAR10, and EMBER under the backdoor attack with the $l_0$ feature-flip perturbation $\featflipone$, which allows the attacker to modify up to one feature in an example.
 We compare \technique to BagFlip, the state-of-the-art probabilistic certified defense against $l_0$ feature-flip backdoor attacks.
-Moreover, we note that \technique needs to construct harder proofs than BagFlip because their definitions of perturbation space are different, as discussed in Appendix~\ref{sec: appendix_detail_setup}.
-In Appendix~\ref{sec: appendix_exp1}, we evaluate the effectiveness of \technique against the perturbation space with the $l_\infty$ norm.
+In Appendix~\ref{sec: appendix_exp1}, we also evaluate the effectiveness of \technique against the perturbation space with the $l_\infty$ norm.